Bourkekev/ms1-music-school/README.md

 How to replace the Bootstrap dropdown caret icon from [stackoverflow](https://stackoverflow.com/questions/54396053/how-to-replace-bootstrap-dropdown-toggle-icon-with-another-default-icon)

 ### Content
-- The text for the Quotes section were taken from the [CMuse article ](https://www.cmuse.org/100-famous-and-inspirational-music-quotes/)
+ - The text for the music Quotes were taken from the [CMuse article.](https://www.cmuse.org/100-famous-and-inspirational-music-quotes/)
--
+ - The classes written content and teachers information was adapted from [Dublin School of Music.](http://dublinschoolofmusic.ie/)
+ - Testimonials were adapted from [North County Dublin Music School](http://www.ncdms.ie/) and [Dublin School of Music.](http://dublinschoolofmusic.ie/)
+ - The Benefits of music were taken from [Benefits of Learning Music article.](https://www.parents.com/kids/development/intellectual/6-benefits-of-music-lessons)
+ - About school content adapted from http://www.churchtownschoolofmusic.ie/ and http://www.themusicroom.ie/

 ### Media
 - The photos and vectors used in this site were obtained from: